 Katie left her son with her in-laws but kept her daughter with her during this dark time.
 All that time out using she thought she was being a good mother.
 Until one day the cops showed up at a M to arrest her husband.
 It was a cold and snowy day.
 Katie and her 18-month old daughter were crouched behind a bush.
 Her daughter, who had no coat, looked up into Katie’s eyes and said, “Mommy I am cold.
 And that was it.
 “In that moment I knew.
 I had a moment of surrender.
 I believe God works through people and on that cold day in January, I believe he worked through my daughter.
 I felt a sense of relief,” Said Katie

 Katie went to a treatment center for pregnant/parenting mothers, then a transitional housing program for two years.
 While there her husband ended up relapsing, yet this time she stayed sober.
 She attended the Recovery Coach Academy but didn’t do anything with it right away.
-Until one day Kim Hanton, [title] from North Suffolk was looking for a Recovery Coach.
+Until one day Kim Hanton, Former Director of Addiction Services, from North Suffolk was looking for a Recovery Coach.
 Katie interviewed and has been working at North Suffolk ever since.

 Today Katie, sober 12 years, her ex-husband, sober 8 plus years, and Katie’s boyfriend and father to her youngest, sober 10 years, all co-parent their three children in a loving and open way.
 “By aiding me in my time of need and providing services and support throughout my journey, North Suffolk has positively impacted me and my children.
 And for that, I will be forever grateful,” said Katie.